-Utah is home to numerous trails of all levels which, for the majority, are easily accessible.
-If you are new to hiking and want to get outdoors, we recommend downloading the free mobile app or visiting the website AllTrails, Gaia GPS Hiking, Hiking Project, and the NPS app.
+UTAH (ABC4) – Utah is home to numerous trails of all skill levels which, for the majority, are easily accessible.
+If you are new to hiking and want to get outdoors download the free mobile app or visit the website to AllTrails, Gaia GPS Hiking, Hiking Project and the NPS app.

 Research shows that hiking is great for your body, not only does it improves blood pressure, but it also lowers the risk of heart disease, decreases cholesterol, and helps control your weight.

 If you are planning on heading out to trails, here are some tips to keep in your back pocket.

 When you begin your journey, it is vital to keep these ten things with you.
 Packing all these may seem excessive, and on a routine trip, you may use only a few of them or none at all.
 But if an incident happens you will truly appreciate the value of these items that could be essential to your survival according to REI: